harrellbm/Quartz-Garden/content/Big Picture Theological Concepts.md

 - Marks of the Church (Word and Sacraments).
 Preaching
 - Visible and Invisible Church
 - Jesus as Prophet, Priest and King
-- Two Natures of Christ, Athenasian Creed, person of Christ
+- Two Natures of Christ, Athanasian Creed, person of Christ
 - Economic trinity from the father through the son by the Holy Spirit.
 We can also pray to the Father through the son in the Holy Spirit
 - Immanent Trinity.
 Co equal, eternal etc.
 - Original Sin